Folsom State Prison: California Prison Industry Authority (CALPIA)

 California Prison Industry Authority (CALPIA) program includes administration, a Braille enterprise, a license plate factory where the inmates have been making California license plates since before the 1930s, maintenance, metal fabrication, a printing plant, and a sign shop.

 Vocational

 The Vocational Inmate Program referred to as Construction and Technical Education (CTE's) include welding, auto mechanics, electronics, electrical works, masonry, building-maintenance, plumbing, carpentry, roofing, Union Ironworkers, Sustainable Ecological Environmental Development (SEEDS), and office services.

 Academic

 The Academic Inmate Program includes Adult Basic Education, High School/GED, English as a Second Language, a literacy program, and computer assisted instruction.

 Folsom Women's Facility

 In January 2013 the Folsom Women's Facility, a standalone section for women, opened.
-The northernmost women's prison in the CDCR, the facility has space for 403 women.
+The northernmost women's prison in the CDCR, the facility had space for 403 women.
 As of 2013, 25% of the women were Hispanic.
-The prison houses low-risk prisoners.
+The prison housed low-risk prisoners.
+Folsom’s Women Facility was closed during the Coronavirus pandemic.
+The incarcerated women were either sent to other institutions within the state, out of state, or simply released.